 Streaming Normalization: What It Does To Your ‘Loud Master’

-A loud master used to win more often by being louder at playback.
-That advantage is smaller now because streaming services can turn tracks up or down for more consistent listening.
+A loud master used to impress listeners.
+But now streaming services can, and do, turn tracks up or down for more consistent listening (normalization).
 A master can still be loud, but loudness alone does not guarantee that it will feel bigger once normalization is active.
 Spotify explains that loudness normalization is applied during playback, not by changing the submitted audio file.
 Its current normal setting adjusts tracks to -14 dB LUFS, while also giving true peak recommendations for reducing distortion during encoding.
-Apple’s Sound Check is another version of the same listener-facing idea:...
+Apple’s Sound Check is another version of the same listener-facing idea: it adjusts loudness between songs so they...
 More.